Even with the arrival of the NBN, cordless phones continue to be an important communication option for many homes.

 Answering machine score

-Our tester looks at ease of use and set up when creating a message and managing calls, as well as sound clarity and quality for the machine message and the caller message.
+Our testers looks at ease of use and set-up when creating a message and managing calls, as well as sound clarity and quality for the machine and caller message.

 - Charging times are rounded to the nearest 30 minutes.

 - While answering machine performance is scored, it doesn't contribute to the CHOICE Expert Rating.
 This allows direct comparisons to be made between landline phones with or without an answering machine.